science-computing/wartungsplan/README.md

     Send / Receive -> Send all

+### A tool to download calendars from Microsoft Exchange

+`tools/downloadExchange.py` and its configuration file `exchange.conf` can be used to download a calendar from Microsoft Exchange Server using a functional account that shares calendars with other users.

+The benefit of this solution is the calendars remain inside Microsoft Exchange.
+If a backup is taken they are part of it, no additional service is needed, and access permissions are handled by Microsoft Exchange.

 ### A scriptable tool to create events ###

 Part of the package is a script `addEventToIcal.py` that helps migration from